Biblical Exegesis Paper Instructions

 affect the meaning or value of other Scriptures such as Genesis 12:1-3?
 What would be lost or

-how would the message of the Bible be less complete if this passage did not exist?
-To what
+how would our understanding of God's Word be less complete if this passage did not exist?
+To

-Christian doctrine or doctrines does your chosen passage relate?
-How major or minor is the
+what Christian doctrines, themes and concepts does your chosen passage relate?
+How major or

 - Step 13: Consult secondary literature (commentaries, book studies, and similar